PARADISE – AN ENCOUNTER WITH FINE ARTS STUDENTS

 So much is this the case that the result of this platform for visibility became evident in its first edition when the short film by Claudia Pineda was selected in 2COOL4SCHOOL at the Cannes Film Festival, where she presented her work El viaje (The journey), immediately after its premiere at (S8).

 What started out in 2021 as an exhibition or meeting among Fine Arts students beginning to experiment with the possibilities of the moving image (guided by teachers with exceptional sensitivity) became established in 2022 as a section of (S8) under the name “Paraíso” (“Paradise”).
-For the last edition in 2022 we were able to count on the participation of the Fine Arts Faculties of Vigo and Salamanca.
+For the last edition in 2022

 The University of Salamanca also provided participants with pieces by María Marlen, Sara Díaz, Natalia Pérez Novo, Lidia Rodríguez González, Lydia Paredes Vázquez, Verónica Alvez and Mirian Opazo.
 On behalf of the University of Vigo, the following also presented their work: César Souto, Andrea Núñez Pidre, Candela Conde, Maruxa Alonso Gago, Elio Salgueiro, Andrea San Miguel and Clara Borrazás.